felixzhaofelix/regression-model/README.md

 Instructions after the marker "FZ_NOV2023: " are modifications from the original blog, but since modifications are already made, readers can just execute the commands as is.

-This code is used in this [blog post](https://www.tekhnoal.com/regression-model.html).

 ## Requirements